 One study in the USA, that focused on guppies, looked at the act of jumping from the tank.
 They set up recording equipment to look at what took place prior to the fish escaping the tank.

 What the researchers found is that it was a very deliberate act.
 The fish would make sure they had the space to escape the tank, after swimming about for a while, obviously sizing it up.
 They would then give themselves space, and get up speed to make the attempt.

-So the fish was well aware of its surroundings, and its limits, and how to escape.
-Which means that fish jump from the tank on purpose, partly for reasons of distress, but also because of genetic programming.
+So the fish was well aware of its surroundings, its limits, and how to escape.
+This means that fish jump from the tank on purpose, partly for reasons of distress, but also because of genetic programming.

 Some Species Are Genetically Programmed To Jump

 Studies have found that some fish demonstrate the behavior of jumping on a regular basis.

 Guppies, as we have already discussed, are prone to jumping from the tank.
 But it wasn’t to escape predators, nor is it about trying to get food.
 It appears that guppies often do it to look for freshwater.
 That goes back to the environment these fish are from.

 Another species that does this is the betta fish.
 Their natural environment is shallow water, swamps, paddies, and even ditches in Thailand.
 The active jumping appears to be to do with needing to change the environment.
 It’s a deliberate act, a gamble, to try and find better water.